Updating Results

 About this course

-Curtin's Bachelor of Engineering offers you an industry-connected university experience in which you will learn how to create solutions to societal challenges, to improve the quality of life for communities around the world.
+Curtin's Bachelor of Engineering offers you an immersive, industry-connected university experience.
+Our aim is for you to graduate with the expertise to devise engineering solutions to societal and industry challenges, to improve the quality of life for communities all around the world.

 Your studies will begin with the Engineering Foundation Year (EFY).
-Designed in extensive consultation with industry, the EFY will teach you the fundamental concepts and skills required by all areas of engineering.
+Designed in consultation with industry, the EFY gives you the fundamental concepts and skills required by all areas of engineering.
 Importantly, the EFY allows you to explore Curtin's range of engineering majors before choosing your preferred major.

 • Chemical Engineering